 - Organisation of information security: the assignment of responsibilities for specific tasks.

-- Human resource security: ensuring that employees understand their responsibilities prior to employment and once they’ve left or changed roles.
+- Human resource security: ensuring that employees understand their responsibilities before employment and once they’ve left or changed roles.

 - Asset management: identifying information assets and defining appropriate protection responsibilities.